 Year 6 have moved onto experimenting with their sketching skills to add dynamic action to their art work.
 They drew simple, yet effective stick men thinking about the emotions and actions they wanted to portray.
 Extra lines were added to emphasise the movement.
 They used their top tips to evaluate their work and had time after written feedback to make some small improvements where needed.

 To kick start the topic, Year 6 were asked to reflect back on prior learning in other classes and think about what they had previously learnt which would support them with learning more about this topic in Y6.
 For an extra challenge, they were asked to consider if what they remember was a skill or knowledge.
 It was an interesting response: they were a little hesitate to start with but soon started to recall things from prior learning.
 As one child remembered one thing, another child in the group remembered something else and the atmosphere in the class started to buzz and they happily talked about prior learning with excitement.
-Making these links was a great confidence boost for the children as some had been worried that they had forgotten everything due to having so much time off.
+Making these links was a great confidence boost for the children as some had been worried that they had forgotten everything over the summer holidays.
 Some of their memories of prior learning actually went back as far as Year 2 which was incredible!
-Look at what we captures together as a class which we think is going to help us to continue learning about rivers in Y6.
+We also discussed whether what they remembered was a skill or knowledge.
+We will be looking to build on the skills they already have this half term.
+Look at what we captured together as a class which we think is going to help us to continue learning about rivers in Y6.

 In class, we also have lots of topic books to enjoy reading to give us depth to our learning.
 We have time to read around the subjects and we can take these books home too to further explore.
 This is a popular activity with the class as they can freely choose which book to choose and having time to explore non-fiction is great fun too.